ivan-nejezchleb/good-stravenky/README.md

 * Warn about more than 5 meal vouchers in the payment option
 * Support up to five meal vouchers values
 * Displayed currency settings
+* Simple calculator to sum up parts of the meals together

 ## Refactoring
 * Split settingsContext into the navigationContext and settingsContext
 * Name of the screen routers to the constants
 * Do not repeat stylesheets blocks but define some shared stylesheet for them
+* Add proper prop types to all React components

 ## Nice to have visual improvements
-* 3x pixel density graphics
-* Logo picture should be darker
 * Use font from the design mockups